A recent enquiry was received by me asking the following:

 This gives Glen a total bonus of $18 709.30 (after rounding).

 For some, you may be better off claiming the Age pension immediately rather than deferring in order t receive the pension bonus at a later date.
 Particularly, if the pension payments you would receive if you claimed the pension immediately are greater than the pension bonus you would receive at the time you intend to claim it then you may well be better off claiming the pension immediately.

 This decision would depend on a range of issues including your current level of income and assets, the amount of income you need in retirement, taxation, superannuation and health and lifestyle issues.

 If you think you will be well placed to receive the Pension bonus then Centrelink recommend that you register as soon as possible.
 To register for the Pension Bonus you need to visit your local Centrelink office or by phoning 13 2300.

-You do not need to be eligible for the age pension at time of registration, the pension bonus is calculated based on your age pension when you apply to receive the pension.
-Most likely this will be when you fully retire from work and your income from working will be negligible.
+You do not need to be eligible for the age pension at time of registration, the pension bonus is calculated based on your age pension when you apply to receive the age pension for the first time.
+Most likely this will be when you fully retire from work and your income from working will be minimal.